bashrc2/epicyon/manual/manual.md

 Now you can navigate to your domain and register an account.
 The first account becomes the administrator.

 ## Installing on Onion or i2p domains
-If you don't have access to the clearnet, or prefer not to use it, then it's possible to run an Epicyon instance easily from your laptop.
+If you don't have access to the clearnet, or prefer to avoid it, then it's possible to run an Epicyon instance easily from your laptop.
 There are scripts within the *deploy* directory which can be used to install an instance on a Debian or Arch/Parabola operating system.
 With some modification of package names they could be also used with other distros.

 Please be aware that such installations will not federate with ordinary fediverse instances on the clearnet, unless those instances have been specially modified to do so.
 But onion instances will federate with other onion instances and i2p instances with other i2p instances.

 # Upgrading
 Unlike some other instance types, Epicyon is really easy to upgrade.
 It only requires a git pull to obtain the changes from the upstream repo, then set permissions and restart the daemon.
 ```bash